Vaccinium reticulatum: Fruit

-The fruit is an edible berry 8–14 mm diameter, ranging in color from blue to purple to red to orange to yellow.
+The fruit is a berry 8–14 mm diameter, ranging in color from blue to purple to red to orange to yellow.
 The color does not necessarily indicate the ripeness of the berries.
 The berries taste somewhat similar to the related cranberries, less ripe ones being tart, while ripe berries are quite sweet but bland.
 They are an important food source for the nēnē (Branta sandvicensis); the seeds are dispersed in the birds' droppings (endozoochory).

 Uses

+The berry is edible and flavorful.

 Oligomeric proanthocyanidins (OPC) can be obtained by the means of V. pahalae in vitro cell culture.